VCCRI/Spliceogen/README.md

 # Spliceogen
 Spliceogen is an integrative, scalable tool for the discovery of splice-altering variants.
 Variants are assessed for their potential to create or disrupt any of the cis motifs which guide splice site definition: donors, acceptors, branchpoints, enhancers and silencers.
 Spliceogen integrates predictions from MaxEntScan<sup>1</sup>, GeneSplicer<sup>2</sup>, ESRseq<sup>3</sup> and Branchpointer<sup>4</sup>.
 Spliceogen accepts standard VCF/BED inputs and handles both SNVs and indels.
+Databases of genome-wide predictions are also available.

 Author and maintainer: Steve Monger - s.monger@victorchang.edu.au